Saudi ArabiaOfficial Name: Kingdom of Saudi Arabia

 International Schools: The U.S. citizen community and third-country national populations from Western countries continue to grow.
 This growth has put a severe strain on “international” schools that cater to Westerners.
 Travelers with school-aged children are strongly advised to contact international schools well in advance of their arrival to Saudi Arabia.
 The Embassy and Consulates General are not able to assist with school placement.

-Special Concerns for LGBT Travelers: Same-sex sexual relations, even when they are consensual, are criminalized in Saudi Arabia.
+LGBT RIGHTS: Same-sex sexual relations, even when they are consensual, are criminalized in Saudi Arabia.
+Violations of Saudi local laws governing sexual relations, including on social media, may be subject to severe punishment.
 Potential penalties include fines, jail time, or death.
-For further information on lesbian, gay, bisexual, and transgender travel, please read our Information for LGBT Travelers page.
+For more detailed information about LGBT rights in Saudi Arabia, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+For further information on lesbian, gay, bisexual, and transgender (LGBT) travel, please read our Information for LGBT Travelers page.